spacelift-io/user-documentation/docs/product/administration/advanced-installations.md

 ### VPC

-The VPC needs to have a CIDR block large enough to run the Spacelift server and drain instances along with the database and a few other networking components.
+The VPC needs to have a CIDR block large enough to run the Spacelift server, drain and scheduler instances along with the database and a few other networking components.
 We would recommend using a minimum network prefix of `/27`.

 ### Private Subnets